Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Results and discussion

 The differences between the two samples are more evident in the $dd$s spectral region (1-3 eV).
 Here the peaks have been fitted as already shown in Figure \ref{fitComparison}(c-d), and assigned according to the known crystal field splitting of $3d$ orbitals in a square tetragonal environment \cite{sala2011energy}.
 Disregarding the peak at 0.7 eV in PNO, the lowest energy feature can be assigned to the $d_{xy}$ orbital excitation in both samples.
 The energy position obtained by a multi-peak fitting is 1.29 eV and 1.65 eV for PNO and CCO respectively, with the difference likely being due to the different hopping parameters and in-plane lattice constants of the two materials, which are also grown on different substrates.
 The $d_{xz/yz}$ excitation in the cuprate appears split into two components; again this phenomenon has been already observed \cite{martinelli2024collective} but not explained in CCO, although it might not be due to simple splitting between the single $d_{xz}$ and $d_{yz}$ features (see also the comparison with cross-sections explained below).
 Nevertheless, the $d_{xz/yz}$ energy position is quite similar between the two systems (1.93 eV for PNO, 2.05 eV for the center of mass of the two features of CCO).
 The $d_{z^2}$ feature, though less defined, has a possibly larger energy in the nickelate than in the cuprate.
 Polarization analysis shows that the $d_{xz/yz}$ features have similar character for PNO and CCO in all three geometries, while the $d_{xy}$ peak is similar at negative $H$ but is very different at positive $H$.
-In fact, for $H>0$ it has almost pure crossed character for $\pi$ and parallel character for $\sigma$ for CCO but it is of mixed polarization character for PNO.
+In fact, for $H>0$ it has predominant crossed character for $\pi$ and parallel character for $\sigma$ for CCO but it is of mixed polarization character for PNO, at odds with the completely crossed polarization expected from theory (see Figure \ref{polarimeter}(i)).
 A possible intuitive explanation is the proximity of the 0.7 eV peak, which is fully unpolarized in all cases.
-Such peak has been theoretically assigned to Ni $3d$-rare earth $5d$ hybridized states \cite{lu2021magnetic}, thus the mixed polarization character of the 1.29 eV peak might be a hint of stronger hybridization of Pr $5d$ with Ni $3d_{xy}$ states than with the $3d_{xz/yz}$ ones.
+The fact that its influence appears maximum in the case of grazing emission and $\pi$ incidence, where we report the discrepancy, appears consistent with the out-of-plane nature of the peak, already observed in previous studies \cite{krieger2022charge}.
+Accepting the interpretation of the latter in terms of Ni $3d$-rare earth $5d$ hybridized states \cite{hepting2020electronic}, the mixed polarization character of the 1.29 eV peak might be a hint of stronger hybridization of Pr $5d$ with Ni $3d_{xy}$ states than with the $3d_{xz/yz}$ ones.
 However, recent photoemission measurements \cite{li2025observation} have shown no evidence of rare-earth states close to the Fermi level, highlighting instead a predominating role of electride-like interstitial $s$ states, where electrons are delocalized over several voids and coexist with the Ni $3d_{x^2-y^2}$ electrons.
 It is not excluded that such $s$ states can also interact with the $3d_{xy}$ states, which are oriented in the same plane as the $3d_{x^2-y^2}$: further investigation is required to verify this hypothesis. \\By comparing polarimetric RIXS data with single-ion cross-sections calculations shown in panels (g-l), and based on the energies listed in Table \ref{tab:ddenergies}, almost all of the CCO spectra can be quite well reproduced.
 We added here a splitting of the $d_{xz/yz}$ peak into the two separate $d_{xz}$ and $d_{yz}$ features, giving good agreement except for the grazing incidence case.
 On the other hand, for the PNO spectra the measured $d_{xy}$ peak at $H=0.4$ for $\sigma$-polarized incident light appears significantly stronger than predicted by the calculations, which may indicate contributions from Pr $5d$ and/or interstitial $s$ states.